The Curious Case of Radioactive Toothpaste in the 1940s

 Regulations and Decline

 As harmful effects became evident—workers handling radium developed gruesome ailments like bone decay—the appeal quickly waned over subsequent decades.
 Laws such as America’s Food Drug Cosmetic Act (1938) played crucial roles against unchecked extensive usage.
-Scientific bodies ramped up efforts toward researching and establishing clear guidelines revolving around safe exposure levels, gradually abolishing toxic practices regarding personal goods entirely spanning mid-later phases of the century, ensuring consumer safety was highly prioritized thenceforth globally.
+Scientific bodies ramped up efforts toward researching and establishing clear guidelines around safe exposure levels, gradually abolishing toxic practices regarding personal goods entirely spanning mid-later phases of the century, ensuring consumer safety was highly prioritized globally.

 Cultural Reflection: Safety Oversights & Lessons